-Network of Brothers shares a vision to address the need for greater connectivity among minority colored men and youth in the community.
+Network of Brothers shares a vision to address the need for greater connectivity among minority, men of color, and youth in the community.

 The first meeting in 2008 was a high-spirited evening that began with the melodious sounds of the Houston's Imani Jazz Ensemble.
 As patrons entered, they were greeted with spoken selections by The Pointe Book and given Afrocentric-inspired gifts donated by Third World Imports.
 Attendees gathered into friendly dialogue on family, health, politics, spirituality, and the purpose of men in the community.